-- (g) AFA members shall attempt to avoid stewarding when their own club or team is racing. - (h) Junior members are allowed to participate in AFA sanctioned competitions and demonstrations as handlers, ball shaggers or box loaders provided they are under the supervision of an AFA member who is their parent or nominated guardian and the Judge is satisfied that they are in control and not a safety risk. - (i) Juniors holding a basic stewards ticket may act as inbound stewards and box stewards from the age of 12 (Supervised) or 16 (unsupervised).
-Juniors holding a full stewards ticket may act and as line stewards from the age of 14 (supervised) or 16 (unsupervised).
+- (i) Check that the box is not set before the line. - (ii) Observe that the box loader or spectators do not assist the dog racing. - (iii) Signal to the Judge for a box malfunction (box loader to indicate to the box steward if the box malfunctioned). - (iv) Signal by raising their flag when a dog fouls in the ring, misses a jump, a dog does not trigger the box, or the box loader or spectator assists the dog in any manner that is not provided for in the Rules and Policies (see section 9.2 (h) conduct of a Box Loader). - (g) AFA members shall attempt to avoid stewarding when their own club or team is racing. - (h) Junior members are allowed to participate in AFA sanctioned competitions and demonstrations as handlers, ball shaggers or box loaders provided they are under the supervision of an AFA member who is their parent or nominated guardian and the Judge is satisfied that they are in control and not a safety risk. - (i) Juniors holding a stewards ticket may act as box steward from the age of 12 (Supervised) or 16 (unsupervised).
+Juniors can act and as line stewards from the age of 14 (supervised) or 16 (unsupervised).
 Juniors holding a timekeepers ticket may act as timekeepers from the age of 16 (supervised) or 18 (unsupervised), when they become adult members.
-Juniors wishing to steward must wear their badge (preferred) and/or have their certificate at the competition.